Board Advisory Panels

 We thank the many members of the public who have applied for membership in the panel.
 The Board is no longer accepting applications for ARAP.
-We will be in contact with applicants chosen to proceed in the process shortly.
+Applicants chosen to continue in the selection process have been contacted.

 Mental Health and Addictions Advisory Panel (MHAAP)

 The Board, at its meeting of February 21, 2019, approved the establishment of the Board’s Mental Health and Addictions Advisory Panel (MHAAP) (Min.
 No. P36/19 refers) which superseded its current Mental Health Sub-Committee.